-- Ensure that the protection layer of the cable is in the connector.
-The surplus core should be cut off from the protection layer. - Ensure that the exposed core is totally inserted into the cable hole. - Ensure that the signal cables are connected securely. - Ensure that the cables are not twisted. - If multiple signal cables need to be connected to a single connector, ensure that the outer diameters of the signal cables are the same.
+- Ensure that the cable jacket is inside the connector and surplus core wires are cut off flush with the edge of the cable jacket. - Insert the exposed core wires completely into the conductor insertion points. - Ensure that the signal cables are connected securely. - Ensure that the cables are not twisted. - If multiple signal cables need to be connected to a single connector, ensure that the outer diameters of the signal cables are the same.